SyKePhaSis/CipherLibrary/BeaufortCipher/README.md

 Where,

--k_ind: is the index value of the key
+- k_ind: is the index value of the key
--c_ind: is the index value of the cipher message
+- c_ind: is the index value of the cipher message

 Then by appending a list with the output you can then join it all together and have your decrypted text ready.